Averaged Deep Denoisers for Image Regularization

-The ISTA update is cheaper than the ADMM update when computing $\nabla \! f$ is less expensive than computing $\prox_{\rho f}$.
-In fact, the advantage with ADMM is that the loss $f$ need not be differentiable unlike ISTA; however, $\prox_{\rho f}$ should be easily computable, either in closed-form or iteratively \cite{parikh2014proximal}.

-In Plug-and-Play (PnP) regularization \cite{sreehari2016plug}, instead of having to handcraft the regularizer and apply it via its proximal operator, we directly ``plug'' a powerful denoising operator $\D: \R^n \to \R^n$, such as BM3D \cite{dabov2007image} or DnCNN \cite{zhang2017beyond} in ISTA and ADMM.
-Thus, for example, in the PnP variant of ISTA, referred to as PnP-ISTA, the update is performed by replacing the proximal operator in \eqref{fbs} by an image denoiser (Algorithm \ref{pnp-fbs}).
+In Plug-and-Play (PnP) regularization \cite{sreehari2016plug}, instead of having to handcraft the regularizer $g$ in \eqref{mainopt} and apply it via its proximal operator, we directly ``plug'' a powerful denoising operator $\D: \R^n \to \R^n$, such as BM3D \cite{dabov2007image} or DnCNN \cite{zhang2017beyond}, into \eqref{fbs} and \eqref{drs}.
+Thus, in the PnP variant of FBS (referred to as PnP-FBS), the update is performed by replacing the proximal operator in \eqref{fbs} by an image denoiser (Algorithm \ref{pnp-fbs}).